-Reasons To Update Your Estate Plan
+Reasons to Update an Plan

-Changes in Financial Status – As time passes most folks acquire more assets.
-Some people develop, or sell a successful business, inherit money and/or property, and a lucky few win the lottery!
-Additionally, others must file bankruptcy, lose fortunes, retire, and/or have expensive medical emergencies.
-All positive and negative financial events affect an estate plan.
-Thus, it’s important to keep a current plan in place.
+Changes in Financial Status – As time passes most folks continue to acquire more assets.
+Some people develop or sell a successful business, inherit money and/or property, or some are even fortunate enough to have lottery or casino winnings.
+Additionally, others file bankruptcy, lose fortunes, retire, and/or have expensive medical emergencies.
+All of these financial events, regardless of whether they add to the value of an estate or detract from it, affect an estate plan.

 Birth and Adoption – The birth and/or adoption of a child or grandchild is a happy event.
 Of course, this joyous occasion affects the status of a will/trust.
 The estate plan may want to include this new member of the family.
 For example, gifting trusts, education plans, and beneficiaries need to be considered at this time.